 Many of the families, often separated by deployments and trainings, noted that this special event provided a valuable opportunity for bonding.

 “The interaction and show (were) both amazing,” one participant touted.
 “As a family, we (enjoyed this opportunity to) create fun memories.”

 Thanks to philanthropic support, The Smith Center presents student matinees and additional education and outreach initiatives to approximately 70,000 Southern Nevada students and teachers each year.

 To learn more about these efforts, click here.

-These experiences were funded, in part, by the Nevada Arts Council, a state agency, and the National Endowment for the Arts, a federal agency.
+This program was supported, in part, by the Nevada Arts Council, a state agency, which receives support from the National Endowment for the Arts, a federal agency.

 361 Symphony Park Ave